-This article has been replaced with Best AA Batteries and Chargers 2016 Update, due to various product changes and other developments in this category.
+This article has been replaced with a 2018 AA Batteries update, due to various product changes and other developments in this category.

 Not much changes from month to month or even year to year in the world of AA batteries and chargers.
 My two articles on the subject continue to be relevant despite their age: